frankhenry/drupal-bootstrap-sass/README.md

 # Template for Drupal 8 projects including a Bootstrap Sass subtheme

 This project template provides a [Composer](https://getcomposer.org/) starter kit for building a Drupal 8 website that includes a Bootstrap Sass subtheme and Font Awesome.
-The subtheme is in a separate project ([frankhenry/fc-bootstrap](https://github.com/frankhenry/fc-bootstrap)) that is included in the `composer.json` of this project template.
 The template also installs more modules than the standard template, and uses a different, but convenient, method of managing environment-specific settings files.
 Those differences aside, it's the same as the [officially supported drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) project on GitHub.

+The subtheme is also available as a separate project - see [frankhenry/fc-bootstrap](https://github.com/frankhenry/fc-bootstrap).

 ## Prerequisites